kevlu8/Reddit-to-Google-Drive/README.md

 You'll need Python version 3.9+ for this.

-First, create a separate partition with ~10 GB of storage.
+First, create a separate partition with at least 5 GB of storage.
 Call it H:\

 Or, if you have a USB drive over 4 GB, you can insert that and rename it to H:\ and extract this repo to it.